okancanatan/SystemMonitor/Readme.md

 - Linux, macOS: supported
 - Windows: Not compatible

-The program refreshes component temperatures every second and prints them to the
+The program refreshes component temperatures and prints them to the console This hasnt been checked on Mac yet.
 ## To Do:
 Windows Compatibility.